 The Abanyom do not officially have a written language.
 The elders report that the only thing they have ever seen written in their language is a political speech.
 There is no standard written form of the language.

-* Thank God for all the churches among the Abanyom. * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.
+Thank God for all the churches among the Abanyom. * Pray for completion of Bible translation in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.